misssglory/simplest_image_autoencoder/README.md

 #
-Simple convolutional autoencoder using PyTorch<br/>
+Simplest convolutional autoencoder using PyTorch/TF<br/>
-Supposed to run on Google Colaboratory
+Supposed to run on Google Colab